trambarhq/relaks-starwars-example-isomorphic/README.md

 ## SSR and Relaks

 Conceptually, enabling SSR on an app using Relaks is very simple: We just need to wait for all promises returned by `renderAsync()` to be fulfilled.
 The [relaks-harvest](https://github.com/chung-leong/relaks-harvest) library is designed exactly for this task.
-Given a *ReactElement* (or Preact *VNode*), `harvest()` will recursively call either `renderAsync()` or `render()`.
+Given a Preact *VNode*, `harvest()` will recursively call either `renderAsync()` or `render()`.
 Once everything is rendered, it asynchronously returns a tree containing only HTML and text nodes.
-This tree can then be passed to [`ReactDOMServer.renderToString()`](https://reactjs.org/docs/react-dom-server.html#rendertostring) (or [preact-render-to-string](https://github.com/developit/preact-render-to-string)).
+This tree can then be passed to [preact-render-to-string](https://github.com/developit/preact-render-to-string).

 ## Adjustments to WebPack configuration

 The first thing we need to do to enable SSR is to add a new build target in our WebPack configuration.
 By default, WebPack generates code suitable for browsers.
-We need ask WebPack to prepare a separate build for an Node.js environment.
+We need ask WebPack to prepare a separate build for a Node.js environment.
 In [webpack.config.js](https://github.com/chung-leong/relaks-starwars-example-isomorphic/blob/master/webpack.config.js#L96), we change the export statement to the following:

 ```javascript
 module.exports = [ serverConfig, clientConfig ];